 We hear so often about the battle between result oriented training and process oriented training.
 It applies in athletics, business, and life's relationships.
 Pay attention to some personality types that you encounter and see if you notice a direct correlation between success in those three areas and a specific type of orientation (result based or process based).
 You be the judge.

-Feel free to drop your feedback and enjoy your Saturday Morning Coffee.
+Feel free to drop your feedback and enjoy your coffee.